 It was around this same time that conviction of sin had begun to manifest itself in my heart.
-I sat outside of the door, behind the kitchen of the Country Club where I worked, thinking to myself, "When is God going to kill me or save me?"
+I remember sitting outside of the door, behind the kitchen of the Country Club where I worked, and thinking to myself, "When is God going to kill me or save me."
 A series of events in my life brought me to the very depths.
 I had everything going for me from the worlds' point of view, but I had nothing without Christ.
 I ran as fast as I could to the world, and as hard as I could from the Lord.

 On October 11, 2001, the Lord delivered me from the power of Satan and into the Kingdom of His beloved Son.
 He brought me to tears over my sin, and made me to see the mercy of God in the cross of Christ.
 I cried out for the blood of Jesus.
 I knew that it was the only thing that could deliver me from the bondage of sin, Satan and the fear of death.
 I knew that it was the only thing that could deliver me from the wrath of a Holy God.

-I have no doubt that September 11, 2001 was instrumental in my conversion.
+I have no doubt that September 11, 2001 was an instrumental part of my conversion.
 I can't say that I realized how much a part it played when it happened; but I knew it was a trumpet blast from Almighty God, calling me to repent of my sins and to turn to Christ for pardon and mercy.

 Today, I frequently think of those verses in the Book of Revelation that speak of the righteous judgments of God in the earth, their purpose, and the sad reality that most people will never repent of their sins when they see them.
 I praise God for calling me, making me listen, turning me from my sin to embrace the grace of our Lord Jesus Christ.